billwheatley/developer-efficiency-blog/README.md

 This is probably my biggest concern with self managed WordPress blogs, the security is notoriously bad.
 WordPress blogs are being constantly exploited.
 It's a much harder model to secure as your site and much of its configuration lives in a mutable database that the front end has permissions to change.
 If a hacker gets in that database you could lose data, even if you have a backup, unless its a versioned backup or you catch it in time your backup might get corrupted too.

 The Jekyll stack I am using sources things through a series of build steps, that flows one way away from my source data in git.
 In the end its dropped into an ephemeral container with no backend in production, a hacker getting into that is a container restart away from full restoration of an attack.
-My backend data store, git, was designed as a decentralized system and its effortless to backup `git clone ...` (unlike a database) not that I would have much concern to begin with GitHub security.
+My backend data store, git, was designed as a decentralized system and its effortless to backup `git clone ...`, not that I would have much concern to begin with GitHub security.
 The blog build out is automated so recreating it is also nearly effortless to restore.

 ### Change Control and History is so Much Better